 The degree options and the areas of specialization allow flexibility to meet the various needs of the applicant.

+The Commission on Accreditation of Allied Health Education Programs (CAAHEP) granted Applied Exercise Physiology status in 2017.
 This concentration is designed to afford the student opportunity for advanced study in the exercise sciences which include: exercise physiology, strength and conditioning, sports medicine, biomechanics, bionutrition of exercise and sport and adult fitness and cardiac rehabilitation.
 Graduates are prepared to accept leadership roles under the fitness umbrella known as sports medicine.
 The research/teaching laboratory is equipped to assess anaerobic power cardio-pulmonary fitness, autonomic physiology, body composition, isokinetic, muscle strength, balance and stability, EMG analysis, resting and exercise metabolism, sport psychological assessment, body mechanics and human gait analysis.
 Thirty credits of course work are offered on an annual,rotating basis.
 Prerequisites: Equivalent of EXS 281 Anatomy & Physiology I; EXS 282 Anatomy & Physiology II; EXS 383 Biomechanics; EXS 384 Exercise Physiology.

 Program Sequence 30 Credits

 As sequencing changes, it is highly recommended that students meet with their program advisor to finalize a list of requirements for graduation.

 EXS 281-281 Anatomy and Physiology I & II – 6 credits

 EXS 384 – Exercise Physiology – 3 credits